Magic Circle (law firms)

-"Magic Circle" is an informal term describing the five most prestigious London-headquartered multinational law firms, which generally outperform the rest of the London law firms in profitability.
-The term has also been used to describe the most prestigious barristers' chambers in London.
+"Magic Circle" is an informal historical term describing five global elite London-headquartered multinational law firms, which generally outperform the rest of the London law firms in profitability.
+The term was coined by legal reporters in the 1990s and is generally considered to include the following five law firms: A&O Shearman, Clifford Chance, Freshfields, Linklaters, and Slaughter and May.

+The term has also been used to describe elite barristers' chambers in London.
 All of the 'Magic Circle' law firms and barristers' chambers specialise primarily in corporate law.

 History and evolution

 A&O Shearman, Freshfields and Linklaters are headquartered in the City of London.
 Slaughter & May's headquarters lie just outside the boundary of the City, in the Borough of Islington.

-The term was coined by legal reporters in the 1990s and is generally considered to include the following five law firms: A&O Shearman, Clifford Chance, Freshfields, Linklaters, and Slaughter and May.

 Clifford Chance is headquartered in Canary Wharf.

 The Magic Circle has been termed a "journalistic device, coined by legal reporters in the wake of the break-up of its predecessor, the 'Club of Nine'".
-The Club of Nine was an informal group of law firms that comprised Allen & Overy (now A&O Shearman), Clifford Chance, Freshfields, Herbert Smith (now Herbert Smith Freehills), Linklaters, Lovells (now Hogan Lovells), Norton Rose (now Norton Rose Fulbright), Slaughter and May, and Stephenson Harwood.
+The Club of Nine was an informal group of law firms that comprised Allen & Overy (now A&O Shearman), Clifford Chance, Freshfields, Herbert Smith (now Herbert Smith Freehills Kramer), Linklaters, Lovells (now Hogan Lovells Cadwalader), Norton Rose (now Norton Rose Fulbright), Slaughter and May, and Stephenson Harwood.
 The members of the Club of Nine had an informal "no-poaching" agreement and the senior partners of each member firm would meet to share information.
 In 1996, Stephenson Harwood was asked to leave the Club of Nine due to its stagnant performance, and the Club was disbanded in 2000.

 In contrast to the Club of Nine, the Magic Circle is an informal grouping of law firms.
 Initially, the Magic Circle's membership was described by commentators as comprising the UK firms with strong corporate practices or international work.
 The term "Magic Circle" denoted that the firms within it had outperformed the other Club of Nine counterparts.
 At the time, these firms were Allen & Overy, Clifford Chance, Freshfields, Linklaters, and Slaughter and May.
 Generally, the Magic Circle firms have among the highest earnings-per-partner and earnings-per-lawyer of UK-headquartered law firms.